 We all have our responsiblity to tell and express our stories, the stories of the world, and support each other's stories.
 At this webpage I have chosen to rise the awareness about deaf people and their language in Norway, and tell their story.
 Reduced hearing or lack of hearing can affect everyone of us, at all stages of our lives.
 To mark this, each intellectual text and essay is assigned with videos with examples of the Norwegian Sign Language (NSL).
-The opening of each essay has keywords in NSL, that underscores and amplifies, the embodied meaning of each academic essay or text.
+The opening of each essay has keywords in NSL, that underscores and amplifies, the embodied meaning of each academic essay, paper, or text.
 This, to support and to share the story of my fellow sisters and brothers who are deaf; their fight for equality, and their battle to be fully recognized in our Norwegian society for their stories.
 Also, to mark their vital contribution to our common semantic, historical, and cultural heritage.
 NSL has a 200 year old history in Norway, and it is recognized as a Norwegian communicative and official language.
 To emphasise on the communicative power of NSL, a brief introduction interview at this webpage about NSL in NSL, will be displayed here at this website.
 NSL is, altogether, the integrated use or dance of body language, facial expressions, and signs done by the hands.
-In short, to go further into these urgent historical, semantic and cultural matters, an interview on NSL will be uploaded during the winter of 2021.
+In short, to go further into these urgent historical, semantic and cultural matters, an interview on NSL will be uploaded during the spring/summer of 2021.
 Also, text will be added, for those who have not yet become familiar with the story, culture, and beauty of communicating with the official NSL.
 And, of course, since each country generally have their own sign language.
 I also want to make a personal contribution, by writing an essay on "Sign Languages as a Cultural Expression", due to be finished in 2028.
 It is time to share, watch and learn!

 My devotional interest in academic writing